Armorial of local councils in Scotland

 The Armorial of local councils in Scotland lists 46 heraldic coats of arms organised according to type of council, whether Regional, Island, City District, or Other.
-Each entry includes the name of the geographic area represented and an blazon (description in highly stylised heraldic language).
+Each entry includes the name of the geographic area represented and a blazon (description in highly stylised heraldic language).
 Many entries include a mention of the shield supporter(s) and an image of the herald; some include a motto.